aglv/OsiriXAPI/README.md

 You shouldn't actually link to this framework: its purpose it to provide the API for OsiriX plugins (headers only).
+It you do, make sure it's a weak link!

 My technique for OsiriX API linking in plugin (and preferences) targets is:
 - Include OsiriX-API as a git submodule